Lisa Quinn: Biography and career

 She is a contributor to Better Homes and Gardens, Redbook, Life, New York Daily News, San Francisco Chronicle, Seattle Post Intelligencer, and Parade.
-She has appeared on Good Morning America, The CBS Early Show, HGTV, and The Oprah Winfrey Show.
+Quinn has appeared on Good Morning America, The CBS Early Show, HGTV, and The Oprah Winfrey Show.
 She designed sets for the National Geographic Society and the Discovery Channel.

 Personal life

 Lisa and Michael Quinn reside in the San Francisco Bay Area with their two children.